 Top 10 Soccer-Loving Rock Stars

-As you’ll see on our list of the Top 10 Soccer-Loving Rock Stars, many of our favorite British rockers have often professed their love for the game, and some have even incorporated it into their work:
+As you'll see on our list of the Top 10 Soccer-Loving Rock Stars, many of our favorite British rockers have often professed their love for the game, and some have even incorporated it into their work.
+In most cases, the musicians support the clubs from their hometowns, and a few were even good enough in their childhood to spent time in their teams' youth academy.

 The members of Def Leppard have their loyalties split between the two clubs in their home city.
 Joe Elliott is a Sheffield United fan.
 Rick Savage, meanwhile, supports Sheffield Wednesday, even though he was briefly in United's youth academy.
 Vivian Campbell has often played on the senior team of Hollywood United, a club founded by L.A.-based British celebrities.
 As with Iron Maiden (see No. 6 on our list of the Top 10 Soccer-Loving Classic Rockers), they've been known to play in charity matches whenever possible.

-On the cover of his 1978 album 'Backless,' Clapton is wearing the scarf of West Bromwich Albion.
+On the cover of his 1978 album Backless, Eric Clapton is wearing the scarf of West Bromwich Albion.
 That same year, he sponsored a match of theirs against Turkey's Galatasaray.
 It has also been rumored that he has often used "W.B.
 Albion" as his hotel room alias.

-Newcastle United count local heroes Sting and Mark Knopfler among their rocking supporters, but we're giving the nod for biggest fan to AC/DC's singer.
-In the early '80s, he was even asked to invest in the club. "[T}hey wanted me to put half a million pound in the club," He told Absolute Radio.
+Newcastle United count local heroes Sting and Mark Knopfler among their rocking supporters, but we're giving the nod for biggest fan to Brian Johnson.
+In the early '80s, he was even asked to invest in the club. "[T}hey wanted me to put half a million pound in the club," he said.
 "Which at the time was a fortune and for that they were going to make me an honorary board member with no decisions and no say.
 I realized that it was just a big, big stitch-up by these greedy men who wanted more money from some silly pop star dude who would just throw in to it because of his love for the club."

 According to Paul McCartney, the Beatles weren't "keen on football,' but another son of Liverpool, Elvis Costello, has proudly worn his support of the Reds on his sleeve since 1962.
-He penned 'Turning the Town Red' in 1984 as the theme for 'Scully,' a British TV series about a teenage boy's attempts to get a tryout with Liverpool.
-This also prompts the question: would Fernando Torres' career trajectory been different if he had heard Costello's '(I Don't Want to Go to) Chelsea' before leaving Liverpool?
+He penned "Turning the Town Red" in 1984 as the theme for Scully, a British TV series about a teenage boy's attempts to get a tryout with Liverpool.
+This also prompts the question: would Fernando Torres' career trajectory been different if he had heard Costello's "(I Don't Want to Go to) Chelsea" before leaving Liverpool in 2011?

 To bring this as full circle as a soccer ball, Elton John did buy London's Watford FC in 1976, which led to an unprecedented run of success for the club.
 Although his busy schedule led him to resign as chairman, he still owns a portion of the team and is their Honorary Life-President.